srmagura/goodnight-lead/README.md

 LEAD Lab is a web application that lets users answer psychological questionnaires to learn more about themselves.
 It was developed for use in leadership training seminars run by Goodnight Scholars Program at NC State University.

 LEAD Lab is written in Python and built on top of the Django web framework.
-The project is designed to be deployed on Heroku, and as such uses PostgreSQL.
+The project uses PostgresSQL and is designed to be deployed on Heroku.

 ## Feature overview
 * **Psychological inventories:** LEAD Lab allows users to fill out and view the results of six different psychological questionnaries, including the Big Five personality test.
 The results are displayed graphically to make it easy to interpret the results in the context of the general population: